poornan/effective-spork/README.md

         System.out.println("\n--- Checking for Empty Directories ---");
         if (spork.hasEmptyDirectory()) {
             System.out.println("✅ An empty directory was found!
 Here is the full list:");
-            // If the check passes, you can then get the complete list.
             List<String> emptyDirs = spork.findEmptyDirectories();
             emptyDirs.forEach(System.out::println);
         } else {